-To date there are only few research projects that focus specifically on the Lagotto Romagnolo and all of the studies are conducted in Europe.
-The Lagotto Romagnolo is still a very rare breed in the United States but our plan is to learn from other countries where the popularity of this breed has grown in a very short time.
+To date there are a few research projects that focus specifically on the Lagotto Romagnolo and all of the studies are conducted in Europe.

-The Lagotto Romagnolo is a healthy and rustic working dog.
+The breed is a healthy and rustic working dog.
 We will support any effort to keep the breed that way.
 Healthy, stable and long-living.

 Genoscoper partnered with Mars Veterinary to provide genome testing in the U.S..
 Mars Veterinary is a business unit of Mars Petcare, the U.S. operations of the world’s largest pet care company at the privately-held Mars, Incorporated.

 The University of Bern, Institute of Genetic and Department Clinical Research and Veterinary Public Health (DCR-VPH) is another institute that focused very early on our breed.
 They conducted multicenter studies together with Genoscoper on Lysosomal Storage Disease (LSD) for instance that affects many Lagotti.

 U.S. based research institutes are just starting to recognize the Lagotto Romagnolo as potential breed with genetic related issues due to the still small numbers of dogs in this country.
 However, we would like to support more research in the U.S. and encourage canine research institutes in the U.S. to collaborate with us toward this goal.